 Professional Search Fees

 If your invention is fairly simple, the searcher might charge you around $100 for the search.
-This is in the case if you hire a service that doesn’t offer an in-depth opinion or analysis.
-For more complex inventions you might end up paying $2,000 or more as it requires a deep analysis of the domain under study.
+This is the case if you hire a service that doesn’t offer an in-depth opinion or analysis.
+For more complex inventions, you might end up paying $2,000 or more, as it requires a deep analysis of the domain under study.

-Below listed are some ballpark estimates if you choose to hire an attorney.
+Below are some ballpark estimates if you choose to hire an attorney.

-Some businesses – that file a lot of patents – need to opt for patent search quite several times.
+Some businesses – that file a lot of patents – need to conduct patent searches quite often.
 In those cases, it makes sense to subscribe to advanced patent research tools and services instead of paying a separate fee for each search.

 Government Search Fees

 After the submission of your application, the patent examiner assigned to your case will perform a search related to your patent.
-In the US, the search fee for a small entity is $300, while for larger businesses, the fee is $600.
+In the US, the search fee for a small entity is $300, while it is $600 for larger businesses.

 When Can Evidence Be Considered as Prior Art?